 Aside from keeping their own business moving forward, telephony companies are in a very competitive environment, and nothing is more important than maintaining their established client base.
 Therefore, making a compelling offer is good business in order to meet retention objectives.
 Manufacturers are all offering migration promotions in order to facilitate and encourage the move to a new system.

 - System is at capacity or failing

-Worst case scenario is that the system fails which causes a major disruption to your business.
+The worst-case scenario is that the system fails, which causes a significant disruption to your business.
 Or, the system is at capacity and adding the required equipment is either not possible or too costly given the age of the system.
 Making a decision at the time of a critical system failure impedes the proper process of evaluating the options and making a sound decision.

 - Maintenance too costly and/or too risky

 Even if your current phone system is working well, it still costs money to maintain and operate.
 If you feel that this expense has become questionable, it may be time to compare the current costs with those of a new solution.
 Hosted VoIP systems are often less costly, so the cost to upgrade may be less than expected.

 Often decisions about telephony are wrapped up with bigger things like office relocations but when businesses perform a review of their IT infrastructure in networking and communications technologies, a complete review takes place.
 This often leads to a major upgrade, which can dictate what happens with the phone system.
 In this situation, moving from a dedicated voice system to an integrated VoIP system may make sense.

 Not sure which is the best option for your business?
 Call us, 1-866-780-2022 we’re here to help you.